chijason99/Xiangqi-Core/README.md

 #### Public Methods

-##### `MoveAsync(string move, MoveNotationType notationType)`
+##### `MakeMove(string move, MoveNotationType notationType)`
 Makes a move in the game based on the provided move notation and notation type.
-Returns a `Task<bool>` representing if the move is made successfully or not.
+Returns a boolean representing if the move is made successfully or not.
 Currently, the library supports UCCI, Chinese and English move notations.

 ```c#